In a recent post, I talked about why people follow leaders – because of how they make people feel.

 Tip #2 – Empathize

-Empathy involves understanding how others feel because you can imagine what it’s like to be in someone else’s shoes.
+Empathy in the workplace involves understanding how others feel because you can imagine what it’s like to be in someone else’s shoes.
 You demonstrate a willingness to respond to someone else’s needs.

 Listening empathetically lets your employees know you care because it taps one of our strongest human drives – to be heard and understood.
 You don’t have to agree with how someone else feels.
 Your reaction might be the exact opposite, but empathy inherently isn’t about you – it’s about the other person.
 Listen fully and play back how someone else feels.